Skip to main content

 CVE Database Update

 On Forward SaaS, the CVE database is updated daily.
-For on-premises deployments, the CVE database is updated with each Forward Enterprise release but can be updated anytime.
+For self-hosted deployments, the CVE database is updated with each Forward Enterprise release, and it can also be updated using the methods described below.

 note

-The list of CVEs Forward Networks considers may not include hardware vulnerabilities or older CVEs that were not created or updated after January 1st, 2014.
+The list of CVEs considered by Forward Networks may exclude hardware vulnerabilities or CVEs that were not created or updated after January 1, 2014.

 1. Download the latest CVE database from the CVE Update page.